How Much Does a Cyber Security Risk Assessment Cost in 2023?

 In general, there is no reason that hourly costs should vary much from one vendor to another.
 The overall effort from one vendor to the next may differ, based on the frameworks utilized.
 While this will impact the total cost, the hourly rate should be nearly the same from one vendor to the next.

 One component of the vendor selection that will vary is related to travel costs.
-Some vendors charge a pass-through, others charge a weekly or flat rate regardless of spend.
+Some vendors charge a pass-through, and others charge a weekly or flat rate regardless of spend.
 Expect that there will be some need for onsite work as part of the engagement and ask about the travel charge for the engagement.
-This is an area that, when planning, negotiation can happen.
+This is an area where, when planning, negotiation can happen.
 It is possible to request local resources from larger firms to help keep the cost low.

 When it comes to picking a vendor, focus on the framework or assessment methodology.
 It is important to understand how the vendor will evaluate the threats in your environment and to ensure that it aligns with your internal requirements.
 If your organization is built on top of NIST, it makes sense to find a vendor that will work with the NIST Cybersecurity Framework, the same goes for ISO 27001.